afsungur/mongodb-atlas-fts/README.md

 ![](screenshots/create_autocomplete_index.png)

+### 17.1 - Change the url

+Change the url to `http://localhost:5010/autocomplete_test`

-### 17.1 - Locate the TypeAhead CSS Section in `templates/index.html`
+### 17.2 - Locate the TypeAhead CSS Section in `templates/index.html`

 There is one CSS library `TypeAhead` which allows to render an HTML section as you type.

 Please locate the following block in the `index.html` file.